robertrottermann/erp-workbench/README.md

 -------------------------------------
 make sure you are in the folder into which you git cloned erp-workbench!

-ececute the following commands in a NEW bash window:
+execute the following commands in a NEW bash window:
 ```
     # create virtualenv for erp-workbench
     mkvirtualenv -a . -p python3 workbench